Sam Spence: Performance rights controversy with NFL Films

-According to Spence, "I received a phone call, in which NFL Films claimed my music had been 'stolen' and used in a pornographic film called Deep Throat (released on June 12, 1972 in the U.S.).
-They would send me a paper to sign to the effect that NFL Films was empowered to protect the music in a court of law.
+After allegedly receiving a phone call in which NFL Films claimed that his music had been stolen and illicitly used, Spence said, "They would send me a paper to sign to the effect that NFL Films was empowered to protect the music in a court of law.
 In all sincerity, I did not see a possible 'plot' here at all.
 However, I unwittingly 'punctured their balloon' by explaining that they didn't have to bother with this at all because GEMA (a German state-authorized performance rights organization) would protect my music and legally proceed after anyone who used it without permission."
 As Klein reported, "soon afterwards, GEMA sent Spence a video copy of the film and asked him to make a list of "where and how long" his music appeared in it.
 Thus, the composer dutifully watched the film in order to find possible fragments of his music in it.
 Yet, the outcome was unexpected."
 In Spence's own words: "I was surprised to find not one note of my music in the film.
 Naïve, trusting person that I was, it never dawned on me it could possibly be a hoax to get me to sign a forthcoming document."
 According to Spence, "the next 'trick' came several months later.
 I received a phone call in which I was told that NFL Films had a court case in two days against someone who had illegally used some of my music.
-Their lawyer had sent me a paper via Federal Express, which they said would be arriving shortly (in that same afternoon) for my signature.
+Their lawyer had sent me a paper via FedEx, which they said would be arriving shortly (in that same afternoon) for my signature.
 After signed, the FedEx courier would immediately send it back to them so they would have it in time for the court case."
 According to Klein's report, the composer received the paper in the afternoon and read it but, in Spence's words, "after reading the paper, I called them and said that I could not sign a document with that wording.
 But they assured me that as soon as the case was over, they would send it back to me."
 Still unsuspecting, and trusting in the company's words, Spence signed the document and sent it to NFL Films.
 He never got the paper back and, to this day, the late composer's family is not receiving royalties for the many uses of Spence's music in American television shows and commercials.